codefreezefi/codefreeze.fi/index.md

 Codefreeze is an unconference with very little structure.
 Actually, it’s not a conference at all.
 Codefreeze is a _time_ and _place_ for software craftspeople to meet.
 We would like to have likeminded people to gather in one place and have long conversations about our craft over a drink.
 And to practice our coding skills.

 While most sessions happen from Monday to Friday, participants typically spend a full week in Kiilopää to enjoy the amazing winter nature and activities.

-This year, we’ll experience new moon - time when the moon does not _enlighten us_, but hopefully gives more room for Aurora Borealis to do that.

 Did we mention that this place is above the arctic circle?
 Which is pretty cool.
 Or _freezingly cold actually_.